andrzejmusiol/gdzie-otwarte/README.md

 ## How you can use this app

-If you're determinated just jump on [Otwarci.pl](https://otwarci.pl) and add your `bar`, `restaurant`, `fitness club` or `beauty salon` on the map, and say to your customers that you're open, you comply with the sanitary requirements related to SARS-Covid-19.
+If you're determinated just jump on [Gdzie-otwarte.pl](https://gdzie-otwarte.pl) and add your `bar`, `restaurant`, `fitness club`, `beauty salon`, `hotel` or other object on the map, and say to your customers that you're open, you comply with the sanitary requirements related to SARS-Covid-19.

 ## Let us not be intimidated!